-If you’re like me, you have more hobbies than you can count: guitar, singing, photography, writing, cooking, cycling, etc. It’s difficult to devote time to even one of them during the week, so my list of hobbies looks more like a bucket list than a list of things I love to do.
+If you’re like me, you have more hobbies than you can count: guitar, singing, photography, writing, cooking, cycling, I even love fishing when it’s in the very best fishing boats.
+It’s difficult to devote time to even one of them during the week, so my list of hobbies looks more like a bucket list than a list of things I love to do.

 As work and life have gotten busier, I’ve learned some tricks to make time for my hobbies.
 Do you find any of the tips below helpful?
 If you have an especially good tip not listed here, tweet it out to @liftapp.